-8: Belgium\SF\nation: A ban to vape in closed public places
+8: Belgium_SF_nation: A ban to vape in closed public places

 The first goal of this practice is the de-normalization of smoking and other use of nicotine.
-The second goal is to raise the motivation for smokers to guit the tobacco and nicotine use and make it easier for ex-smokers to stay smoke free (relapse prevention).
+The second goal is to raise the motivation for smokers to quit the tobacco and nicotine use and make it easier for ex-smokers to stay smoke free (relapse prevention).